Fritz Hartnagel: After the War

 On April 14, 1945, Hartnagel was captured by US troops and kept as a prisoner of war until September 1945.
 In October 1945, he married Sophie's sister Elisabeth Scholl, with whom he had grown close after Sophie's execution.
 Together, they had four boys.

 In 1946, Hartnagel began law studies at the Ludwig Maximilian University in Munich (the same college Sophie Scholl had gone to).
 He completed his studies and became a judge.
 He died on April 29, 2001, at the age of 84.

 Legacy

 After his death, the letters between him and Sophie were compiled and published.
-Sophie and his’ story was also the basis for the novel “With you there is light”, published in 2016.
+His and Sophie's story was also the basis for the novel “With you there is light”, published in 2016.